SamR5/Logo-interpreter/README.md

         TRIANGLE 30                 # will execute: REPEAT 3 [FD 30 RT 120]
  - Not implemented yet

-        SETPENCOLOR R G B       # change the color to RGB (3 integers <256 or 3 floats <1) SETBGCOLOR R G B        # change the background color
+        SETPENCOLOR R G B       # change the pen color (3 integers <256) SETBGCOLOR R G B        # change the background color (3 integers <256) CLEARSCREEN or CS       # clear the screen SETSPEED                # set the speed of the animation in pixels per frame (fixed at 40 FPS) WAIT N                  # wait N seconds

 ## TODO
  - Allow arithmetic operation "+-*/()" (with regex ???)
  - A set pen color keyword with RGB as arguments
- - Animate the turtle !!!
  - A clear screen keyword
  - A wait keyword to control the animation

 ## Updates

+### Next update
+ - The drawing is animated
+ - Press the spacebar to reset or enter to go to the end

 ### 12/04/2020
  - Custom exceptions in separated file